Kenan Karaman

-Kenan Karaman (born 5 March 1994) is a professional footballer who plays as a forward for and captains 2.
-Bundesliga club Schalke 04.
+Kenan Karaman (born 5 March 1994) is a professional footballer who plays as a forward for and captains club Schalke 04.
 Born in Germany, he played for the Turkey national team.

 Club career

 On 29 April 2014, Karaman signed a pre-contract agreement with Hannover 96 effective 1 July 2014.
 Since his contract at Hoffenheim had expired, he was able to join Hannover on a free transfer and signed for three years until 2017.

 On 18 May 2018, Karaman joined newly promoted Fortuna Düsseldorf from 2.Bundesliga on a free transfer for a three-year deal.
 He was given the number 11 shirt.
 He left Fortuna upon the expiration of his contract on 24 May 2021.

 On 1 September 2022, Karaman signed a three-year contract with Bundesliga side Schalke 04.
 On 5 July 2024, he extended his contract until 2028.
 He was appointed team's captain under head coach Karel Geraerts at the beginning of the 2024–25 season.
+On 2 May 2026, he scored the only goal in a 1–0 victory over Fortuna Düsseldorf, securing his club's promotion to the Bundesliga as champions of the 2025–26 season.